sharababy/things-todo/readme.md

 * Learn android app development using Kotlin or Java.
 [This](https://www.youtube.com/playlist?list=PL1q3ROAofjeOUwh7lPBnGbg__DUodwLN7) is a great place to start.
 The guy explains both theory and practicals with the right balance.

+* Check out [Corona SDK](https://coronalabs.com/).
+This will get you up and running very quickly.
+It uses a language called Lua which is very similar to python as the base.

+* Also this is [Kivy](https://kivy.org/#home) for you python aficionados.
+Do give it a quick visit.

 * Learn Swift for iOS app development.

 * For Cross platform app development use React Native.